microsoft/vscode-wiki/Endgame-testing-and-verification.md

 Don't be afraid about opening bugs or providing feedback.
 Getting fresh eyes on a feature is extremely valuable, and often interns will end up spot problems or offer perspective that a team of very senior engineers hadn't considered.
 If you see something that feels off during testing, open an issue.
 It doesn't have to be something major.
 You don't even have to be sure it is a bug.
 Just having the issue opened provides valuable feedback.
 Do this even for any part of VS Code, not just the feature you are testing/verification

-Critically, try to take this same testing mindset beyond endgame too.
-We all use VS Code every day, so you should always report issue and confusion you run into
+Critically, take this same testing mindset beyond endgame into your daily work too.
+We all use VS Code every day, so always report issues and confusion you run into in your day-to-day work too.
+We are all responsible for the quality of VS Code

 # Starting questions to ask during testing